bwilt17/3D-Models/Modular Retro Light Switch Plate/README.md

 # Retro Modular Switch Plate
-Switch plate designed in SolidWorks for aesthetics and modular functionality.
+Switch plate designed in SolidWorks 2020.
+Its main design goals were aesthetics and modular functionality via exchangable hooks that snap into the bottom of the plate.

 Designed for use with rocker-style light switch; SLDPRT file contains modifications for regular toggle switches.
 STL and SLDPRT can be found in files.